MaryamM4/zomboid-data-stream/README.md

 ## Message Protocol
 When the NetworkAPI sends a message, it must be one of the provided formats (see messages.h for the message structures).
-Every message must be preceded by a header, since the socket-readings poll for the header size and determine how the remaining will be handled.
+Every message must be preceded by a header, since the socket-readings poll for the header size and determines how the remaining will be handled.

  ![image](https://github.com/user-attachments/assets/fd1462d9-22a8-4617-bdb8-f714548f966d)